Student Homelessness and Basic Needs Insecurity

 Fee Waivers for College Applications, Tests, and Housing

 College application fees generally run around $50 or more and are usually nonrefundable.
-Fortunately, application waivers are available to low-income students, including those who are homeless or at risk of becoming homeless.
+Fortunately, application waivers are available to students who demonstrate financial need, including those who are homeless or at risk of becoming homeless.
 Contact the school's admissions office to see whether it offers an application waiver.

 SAT and ACT waivers are also available for those who qualify.
 You can apply for these waivers through your high school guidance counselor.
 In addition, SAT and ACT fee waivers can waive application fees for participating colleges.

 Some colleges offer housing deposit fee waivers.
 This allows students to reserve a living space in on-campus housing without paying a deposit, which normally costs $150-$300.
-Fee waiver forms usually are available on the school's website.
+Fee waiver forms are usually available on a school's website.

 Federal Financial Aid With the FAFSA

-All college applicants — even those experiencing homelessness — must file the FAFSA in order to qualify for loans, grants, and other forms of federal aid.
+College applicants — including those experiencing homelessness — must file the FAFSA in order to qualify for loans, grants, and other forms of federal aid.
 It's also needed for certain state and institutional grants and scholarships.

-With the FAFSA, students must provide detailed information about their finances.
-Required documents include federal tax returns, W-2 forms, bank statements, and records of investments and untaxed income.
+When filling out the FAFSA, students must provide detailed information about their finances.
+Required documents may include federal tax returns, W-2 forms, bank statements, and records of investments and untaxed income.

 If you indicate that you are homeless or at risk of becoming homeless on the FAFSA, you will not have to provide any financial information for your parents or guardians.
 That said, you may be required to submit proof of your living situation through what's called a homeless youth determination.